metomi/rose/sphinx/tutorial/rose/furthertopics/rose-stem.rst

    build.target{task} = link

-The ``$SOURCE_SPACESHIP`` environment variable will be set using the Jinja2 variable of the same name which is provided by ``rose stem``.
+The ``$SOURCE_SPACESHIP`` environment variable will be set using the Jinja2 variable of the same name which is provided by Rose Stem.

 The ``suite.rc`` file